metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 # How to contribute

+You can use this document not only to see how to contribute code but also to prepare yourself to extend this firewall for your own needs.

 Here is a short and most important list of things to keep in mind.

 ## General guidelines